What Is Selenium?

 [Related Content: Testing With Selenium]

-How Selenium Works Today
+How Does Selenium Work?

-There are 3 main components in the Selenium platform.
+Going a level deeper, there are 3 main components in the Selenium platform.

 1. Selenium IDE